Your cart is currently empty!

 The Microbiota Affects Sociability

 Exciting recent research is also revealing the converse: our microbiota affects our sociability.
 Germ-free mice—born with no bacteria—are anti-social, and their amygdalas develop differently.
 But if you supplement them with probiotic microbes like Bifidobacteria or Lactobacillus, they start to act like normal mice.
-Incredibly, that means normal brain development depends on a healthy microbiota!

 In response to these probiotic supplements, the amygdala returns to normal and the hypothalamus produces oxytocin, the “cuddle drug.”
 Oxytocin also encourages the production of dopamine.
 These, interestingly, are two of the same neurochemicals produced during social interactions.
-This gives microbes astonishing leverage over your pleasure centers and subsequent behavior.
-This gut-brain association seems to depend on the vagus nerve: Cut it and the effect disappears.

 Studies with mouse models of autism have shown that another probiotic, L. reuteri, can improve sociability.
 This also seems to be related to oxytocin: blocking the oxytocin receptor also blocks the socializing benefits of L. reuteri.
-It’s not just mice.
-Studies with autistic children have shown that selected bacteria can significantly improve their sociability.
-Healthy people can also become more sociable with the proper pre- and probiotics.

 Why would microbes want us to socialize?
-From an evolutionary perspective, an outgoing host with a healthy gut microbiota should easily outcompete the dyspeptic wallflower in the reproductive game.
-A microbiota that encourages sociability would therefore have greater fitness.
+From an evolutionary perspective, a gregarious host with a healthy gut microbiota should easily outcompete the dyspeptic wallflower in the reproductive game.

 Microbes Can Also Be Antisocial

-Another way that microbes affect sociability—albeit negatively—is through their ability to promote inflammation.
-When pathogens gain a foothold in the gut, they can make it “leaky.”
-Bacteria or toxins can then enter the bloodstream, where they get pumped to every organ in the body.
 This systemic inflammation can lead to sickness behavior, where you just want to crawl into bed with a cup of hot soup.
 This, clearly, does not promote socializing.

-As well as systemic inflammation, disorders of the brain including autism, agoraphobia, and schizophrenia often lead to asocial or antisocial behavior.
 Evidence for a link between these conditions and the microbiota is growing.
-Targeting the microbiota with dietary changes and probiotics can improve the behavior of these individuals.
+Targeting the microbiota with dietary changes, prebiotics and probiotics can improve the behavior of these individuals.

-Although sociability may spread pathogens, it can also enrich the microbiota.
-A fundamental task of our microbiota is to protect us against pathogens.
 Pathogens are prolific, so we need to recruit our own bacteria to fight them.
 We literally could not survive without our home-grown microbes running interference for us.
 So it makes sense for us to accommodate them.
-They, in return, can pump out chemicals that improve our mood.
+They, in return, will pump out chemicals that improve our mood.

-Look at it from the microbe’s perspective: In order to expand their territory, they can nudge us to socialize more.
-What could be a better route of transmission than kisses, handshakes, or hugs?
+What could be a better route of microbial transmission than kisses, handshakes, or hugs?
 These behaviors seem designed specifically to transmit microbes!

 Optimize Your Microbiota for a Better Social Life

 Your gut microbes have 100 times more genes than you do.
 That means that the microbial metropolis in your gut represents the bulk of your genetic machinery.
-Perhaps it is time to treat it better.
-The good news is that you can change your microbiota.
-Your history is not your destiny.

 - Eat a wide variety of veggies and fruit.
 Concentrate on foods that are high in fiber, like artichokes, beans, onions, and berries.
 Gut microbes love fiber, and in return, they will produce fatty acids like butyrate that can heal and nourish your gut lining.